-Mr. Lozier joined Argus in 2018 as Executive Vice President of Group Insurance and was appointed Chief Executive Officer - Argus Americas in 2020.
-He has over twenty-five years of experience in senior and executive leadership roles in the healthcare industry and has had a longstanding partnership with the Argus Group for more than 20 years.
+Mr. Lozier joined Argus in 2018 and has over twenty-five years of experience in senior and executive leadership roles in the healthcare industry and has had a longstanding partnership with the Argus Group for more than 20 years.
 Prior to that, Mr. Lozier managed the Argus Health overseas network known as the Canadian Medical Network.
 He has also worked for and supported local health care companies and organisations for most of his professional career, including the Bermuda Hospitals Board, Government Employee Health Insurance, Future Care and Lady Cubitt Compassionate Association.